hendrikbl/Vocaluxe/README.md

 # VocaluxeWebsite
 This branch contains our GitHub-Page.
-It's accessible via http://new.vocaluxe.org and based on [Jekyll](https://jekyllrb.com/), a popular static site generator.
+It's accessible via http://vocaluxe.org and based on [Jekyll](https://jekyllrb.com/), a popular static site generator.

+## Build with
+- Jekyll
+- Bootstrap 4
+- jQuery 3.2.1
+- animate.css
+- fontawesome 4.7.0
+- swipebox

 ## Working on this website
 For easier working on this website and to not mess around with all other branches, we suggest to clone this as a single-branch.
 Just follow these steps: